robfatland/mocean/README.md

 ```

 This sequence of concatenated commands should install miniconda in one go.
+The next step ensures that `miniconda` will
+have precedence in finding various executables (`python`, `conda` etc).

 - Edit `~/.bashrc` and add a line at the end of this file:

 ```
 export PATH="$HOME/miniconda/bin:$PATH"
 ```

 Save and run: